Jamarra Ugle-Hagan: Breakout: 2023

-Leading Goalkicker: 2024
+Leading goalkicker: 2024

 Ugle-Hagan had a good year in 2024, playing 22 games and kicking 43 goals, to place him as the leading goalkicker for the for the season.
 Ugle-Hagan captured a brilliant patch of form from rounds 18 to 20 in which he kicked 12 goals from 3 games.

 Estrangement and off-field controversy: 2025

 Over the summer of 2024/25, Ugle-Hagan had personal issues and spent time away from the club due to what he would later describe as frequent suicidal thoughts, revealing in an interview with the Rip Through It podcast that "It got to a point where I had to give my car to a mate so I couldn't drive – I just didn't trust myself driving."
 He made some appearances at training at Whitten Oval during the pre-season as part of a flexible arrangement with the club.

-In June 2025, Ugle-Hagan's car was used in a drive-by shooting of a 71-year-old man, although he was uninjured.
-He was cleared of any charges.
+In June 2025, Ugle-Hagan's car was used in a drive-by shooting of a 71-year-old man, although the man was uninjured.
+Ugle-Hagan was cleared of any charges.
 While it's unknown who was driving the car during the assault, Ugle-Hagan was cooperative in the investigation and fully cleared.
 He later stated that another one of his cars, a Toyota, had also been stolen.

 Ugle Hagan played no AFL games in 2025 and was linked to a move to towards the end of the season.
-With 2 hours left on deadline day Ugle Hagan made his move to the Gold Coast Suns on a one-year deal in exchange for pick 74.
+With 2 hours left on deadline day, Ugle Hagan made his move to the Gold Coast Suns on a one-year deal in exchange for pick 74.

 Statistics

-Statistics are correct to the end of 2025.
+Updated to the end of round 22, 2026.